tekumara/notes/visidata.md

 - `gu` unselect all rows
 - `|` select rows by regex applied to current column
 - `g|` select rows by regex applied to all visible columns
-- `"` open duplicate sheet with only selected row
+- `"` open duplicate sheet with only selected rows

 Column width: